zhuang2002/zhuang2002.github.io/_pages/about.md

   }
 </style>

-I am currently a second-year Master's student in Computer Technology at *Tsinghua University*, under the supervision of *Prof. Chun Yuan*.
+I am currently a final-year Master's student in Computer Technology at *Tsinghua University*, under the supervision of *Prof. Chun Yuan*.
 I obtained my Bachelor's degree in Computer Science and Technology from the *Yingcai Honors College at the University of Electronic Science and Technology of China* in 2023, where I was fortunate to be advised by *Prof. Xile Zhao*.

 I am currently working as a *Research Assistant* at *MMLab, The Chinese University of Hong Kong (CUHK)*, under the supervision of *Prof. Tianfan Xue*.